 Although shoulder pain is not a common symptom of lung cancer, any persistent, unexplained pain warrants a visit to a doctor for further investigation.

-In this article, we explain the links between lung cancer and shoulder pain.
-We also identify the different types of lung cancer that may lead to shoulder pain and other potential causes of this symptom.
+This article explains the links between different types of lung cancer and shoulder pain.
+It also identifies other potential causes of this symptom.

 Lung cancer can cause referred pain in the shoulder.
 Referred pain means that pain starts in one area of the body, but a person experiences it in a different area.